klmo8/course-hyperlinker/README.md

 ### Notes

-* The script can easily be modified to support any other department at SFU.
+* The script can easily be modified to support any other department at SFU
-* Extension may cause script to lag if used on Reddit
+* May cause minor browser lagging if used on Reddit
-* Extension will not work on Facebook, as Facebook blocks attempts to inject scripts via its CSP
+* Facebook is _not_ supported, as Facebook blocks attempts to inject scripts via its CSP

 ### Prerequisites